antbartash/australian_rain/README.md

 # Hyperparameter optimization (HPO)
-Repository with codes for HPO with the following methods and packages:
+Repository with codes for HPO with the following methods and packages: <br>

 Scikit:
  * scikit-learn: GridSearch, RandomSearch, HalvingSearch